-How to Make Rajma Chawal: Punjabi Kidney Beans and Rice
+How to Make Rajma Chawal - Kidney Bean Curry and Rice

 Rajma are red kidney beans, and when you use them to prepare a curry or gravy dish it is called rajma curry.